ddbnl/office365-audit-log-collector/README.md

 - Keep track of when script last ran, automatically adjust start date to that that moment (so as not to miss any logs)

 ## Latest changes:
+- Integrated bug fixes from pull requests, thank you!
+  - Fix busy loop when connection problem by @furiel
+  - New urlencoding for client_secret by @kalimer0x00
 - Fixed bug where script exited prematurely
 - Don't start graylog output unnecessarily
 - Fixed file output

 ## Use cases: